-It is important to report suspected harm or risk to a child to CARL as soon as possible and not delay as you may put the child at further risk.
+It is important to report to CARL (13 14 78) as soon as possible and not delay as you may put the child at further risk.

 If it is an emergency call 000 first.

 Working with the site leader

 Mandatory notifiers in education and early childhood services are strongly encouraged to discuss a notification with their site leader.